I feel like I have been perpetually sad since November of 2004.

-In that time of infinite sadness (we are still sad), boundless laughing and carrying on, we came together to cope with the pending loss of both parents, the death first of Mom, helping Dad deal with that, to losing him eight months later.
-It changed everything for us and as a result, we are closer than we ever were.
+In that time of infinite sadness (we are still sad), boundless laughing, and carrying on, we came together to cope with the pending loss of both parents.
+First, we faced the death of Mom, helping Dad deal with her passing.
+Then we lost him eight months later.
+It changed everything and as a result, we are closer than we ever were.

 Did we siblings know what each other was thinking?
-As I work on a family memoir, working title, 110 Pounds, for the weight they each died when they pass, I am sure that when my siblings proof it, they will say, I don’t remember this, why don’t you mention that, and you got this wrong.
+I’m writing a family memoir, working title, 110 Pounds, for what each parent weighed when they died.
+I am sure when my siblings proof it, they will say, I don’t remember this, why don’t you mention that, and you got this wrong.
 We will have each placed those memories in the deepest recesses and will dig them out differently from one another.

 When you are struck with great sorrow, you search for answers in the world around you, asking, “How can I survive this and move forward?”

 The authorities cite five stages of grief: Denial, Anger, Bargaining, Depression and Acceptance.

 But I’ll add two words to evoke different feelings: Sadness and Resolve.

 My family is full of pragmatists.
 So, denial over our heartaches?
 Not so much.
 We usually take what slaps us in the face, acknowledge it, and immediately begin dealing with the situation.
 There is downheartedness, there is resolution, and then there is life.
 We go forward day after day, fighting through the sadness, resolving to be happy, to shove the anger aside.